Privacy by Design: On the Formal Design and Conformance Check of Personal Data Protection Policies and Architectures: : A Policy Language for Data Protection

-The \textit{semantics} of this high-level policy is defined based on a set of abstract events and compliant traces corresponding to a system.
-Each abstract event captures an action, or a high-level event happens during the system run.
-These events are abstract, because they specify high-level actions happen during the system operation, ingoring the low-level system internals such as writting to a memory space (i.e., system log level).
-Events are defined by tuples starting with an event name capturing the event happens with $dt$, followed by the time of the event, then the data involved in the event, and ends with the current policy of $dt$.
+To reason about the system operation and its compliance with a given DPR policy we introduce abstract events \cite{TaButin15}.
+Each abstract event captures an activity that happens during the system run.
+These events are abstract, because they specify high-level actions happening during the system operation, ignoring the low-level system internals such as writing to a memory space (e.g., at the system log level) or the protocol level (e.g., a concrete implementation of the system).